Business Management Career Opportunities

 Leadership Theory and Practice

-This course explores the history and development of leadership theory as well as the role of leadership in the students’ current organizational settings.
+This course explores the history and development of leadership theory as in the students’ current organizational settings.
 Although leadership and management are not the same, they are often confused.
 The unique features of each are studied along with practical application of case studies of current leaders as well as from history.
 Managers develop subordinates, leaders develop followers, and the most highly successful leaders develop leaders.
 Students will evaluate their own leadership style using the Leadership Practices Inventory developed by Kouzes and Posner.
 Students will gain hands-on experience by analyzing their performance in a current or new leadership role.

 Training and Development